luca-martial/luca-martial.github.io/_pages/projects.md

 ### Exploring Hacker News Posts
 *April 2019* | *Languages: Python*
 {% include figure image_path="/images/hacker-news.png" caption="
-**In this project, I worked with a data set of submissions to popular technology site [Hacker News](https://news.ycombinator.com/).**
+**In this project, I worked with a data set of submissions to popular technology site [Hacker News](https://news.ycombinator.com/).**<br/><br/>

-**Hacker news is a site started by the startup incubator [Y Combinator](https://www.ycombinator.com/), where user-submitted stories (known as 'posts') are voted and commented upon, similar to reddit.**
+**Hacker news is a site started by the startup incubator [Y Combinator](https://www.ycombinator.com/), where user-submitted stories (known as 'posts') are voted and commented upon, similar to reddit.**<br/><br/>

 **I was specifically interested in posts whose titles begin with either 'Ask HN' or 'Show HN'.
 Users submit 'Ask HN' posts to ask the Hacker News community a specific question.
-Likewise, users submit 'Show HN' posts to show the Hacker News community a project, product, or just generally something interesting.**
+Likewise, users submit 'Show HN' posts to show the Hacker News community a project, product, or just generally something interesting.**<br/><br/>

-**I compared these two types of posts to determine the following:**
+**I compared these two types of posts to determine the following:**<br/><br/>

 - **Do Ask HN or Show HN posts receive more comments on average?**
 - **Do posts created at a certain time receive more comments on average?**
 - **Do Ask HN or Show HN posts receive more points on average?**
-- **Do posts created at a certain time receive more points on average?**
+- **Do posts created at a certain time receive more points on average?**<br/><br/>

 **Code can be viewed on [GitHub](https://github.com/luca-martial/Hacker-News-Posts-Analysis).**"%}